dekkagaijin/go-dockerfile/README.md

 Golang utilities for interacting with Dockerfiles.

 This is not a place of honor.
-No esteemed source code is commemorate here.
+No esteemed source code is commemorated here.
 Don't take a dependency on this (yet).

 ![Nothing valued is here](https://www.abc.net.au/cm/rimage/7182120-16x9-large.jpg?v=3)